tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

         type: string
 ```

-Then you can click the link icon and select this reference:
+Then you can click the link icon in the Stoplight editor and select this reference:

 {% include course_image.html size="medium" filename="components_ref_selection_stoplight" ext_print="png" ext_web="png" alt="Selecting references from components" caption="Selecting references from components" %}